icidasset/diffuse/docs/Development Guide.md

 5. Execute `just install-deps` after the previous step finishes
 6. Execute `just`

-Note: _Using WSL/2 and the Linux instructions might work._
+Note: _Using WSL/2 with the Linux instructions might work._

 In case you have any queries or issues, feel free to reach out to me @Netherquark or to Steven @icidasset.